Clare Hunt

-Clare Hunt (born 12 March 1999) is an Australian soccer player who plays for Western Sydney Wanderers in the A-League Women.
-She has previously played for Canberra United.
+Clare Josephine Hunt (born 12 March 1999) is an Australian professional soccer player who plays as a centre-back for Women's Super League club Tottenham Hotspur and the Australia national team.
+She has also played for the Western Sydney Wanderers in the A-League Women, where she served as the club captain, and for Canberra United.

 Early life

 Clare Hunt grew up in Grenfell, New South Wales.
 She joined the Canberra United Academy at 15.
+Her older brother, Henry plays for the South Australia cricket team and her younger sister, Anna has represented the Matildas at a junior level.